phiresky/masters-thesis/manuscript.md

 The decreasing performance could be a result of the increased dimension of the decoder inputs.
 Adding the variance inputs doubles the number of values the decoder has to process and learn from.
-Since the structure of the encoded values and variances can not known beforehand to the decoder, it has to learn to interpret more information than when receiving just the mean values.
+Since the structure of the encoded values and variances can not be known beforehand to the decoder, it has to learn to interpret more information than when receiving just the mean values.
 The added variance inputs should give the decoder the ability to understand the confidence of each of the value predictions and weigh them accordingly, but the added